trinodb/trino/presto-docs/src/main/sphinx/develop/functions.rst

 for subsequent calls with the same argument(s), the function returns the exact same value(s).

-In Presto, deterministic functions don't rely on any changing state and don't modify any state.
+In Trino, deterministic functions don't rely on any changing state and don't modify any state.
 The ``deterministic`` flag is optional and defaults to ``true``.